Aslak Tveito

 Aslak Tveito (born 17 February 1961) is a Norwegian scientist in the field of numerical analysis and scientific computing.
-Tveito is the Managing Director of the Simula Research Laboratory, a Norwegian research center owned by the Norwegian Government, and is Professor of Scientific Computing at the University of Oslo.
+Tveito was the Managing Director of the Simula Research Laboratory, a Norwegian research center owned by the Norwegian Government, and is Professor of Scientific Computing at the University of Oslo.

 Education and career

 Tveito obtained an MSc degree in Numerical Analysis from the University of Oslo, Department of Informatics in 1985.
 He obtained PhD from the same department in 1988, focusing on numerical solution of partial differential equations.

 In 1991 Tveito joined the Applied Mathematics department at SINTEF as a research scientist and from 1993 to 1997 held the position of Chief Scientist.
 He was appointed Professor of Numerical Analysis at the University of Oslo, Department of Informatics in 1994.

 In 1997 Tveito co-founded Numerical Objects, a company that commercialized the Diffpack software, and served on its board until 2001.

 Tveito joined the Simula Research Laboratory upon its establishment in 2001 and has been its Managing Director since 2002.
-The scientific computing activities at Simula have been awarded the top grade, Excellent, in all international evaluations in their lifetime (2001-2015) During this time he has retained his Professorship at the University of Oslo, and also served as Chairman of the Board of Simula Innovation (2006-2008), Kalkulo (2006-2008), Simula School of Research and Innovation (2007-2010), Simula UiB (2016-2017), Simula Metropolitan Center for Digital Engineering (2018-2019) and the Norwegian Defence Research Establishment (2021-).
+The scientific computing activities at Simula have been awarded the top grade, Excellent, in all international evaluations in their lifetime (2001–2015) During this time he has retained his Professorship at the University of Oslo, and also served as Chairman of the Board of Simula Innovation (2006–2008), Kalkulo (2006–2008), Simula School of Research and Innovation (2007–2010), Simula UiB (2016–2017), Simula Metropolitan Center for Digital Engineering (2018–2019) and the Norwegian Defence Research Establishment (2021-).

 Tveito is a member of the Norwegian Academy of Technological Sciences.